 When core standards are up for review or revision, the Board has designated a thirteen-step process for standards revision.
 The process is informed by both Utah Administrative Code and the Utah State Board of Education Board Policy.
-The thirteen-step process is depicted in the figure below.
-More details regarding this process are available on USBE's website under Teaching and Learning.
+More details regarding this process are available on USBE's website under Teaching and Learning page.